 When a person dies without a will or trust, their property passed to family members under California intestacy law.

 The Law Offices of Edward Misleh, APC is a Sacramento law firm, located in Sacramento, California that practices family law and estate planning.
 We represent clients in Sacramento, California and clients in Northern California with services they need and deserve when addressing probate of an estate.
 Call now our Lawyer Hotline.
 We offer a free consultation to all new clients.
-Affordable rates and payment plans are also available.
 Call now 916-443-1267 for your free consultation.

 California Intestacy Distribution